Go through any list of traditional food in Norway and one thing becomes clear – it’s a cuisine that was shaped by availability and necessity.

 Kjøttboller and kjøttkaker are essentially the same thing.
 They both refer to Norwegian meatballs with the only difference being their shape.
 Kjøttboller are round like typical meatballs while kjøttkaker are flatter, like patties, and more oval in shape.

-Finnbiff refers to a type of Norwegian stew made with reindeer.
+Finnbiff is one of the more interesting Norwegian foods on this list.
+It refers to a type of Norwegian stew made with reindeer.
 Game meats are common in Norway and finnbiff is the most widely consumed dish made with reindeer meat.
 It’s common in the northern parts of Norway and the Sápmi (Lapland) regions of Sweden and Finland.

 To prepare, thin reindeer shavings are browned in a pot with bacon and mushrooms.
-Water is then added to create a broth followed by crushed juniper berries, brunost, thyme, sour cream, and milk.
-This creates a rich, caramel-y, and earthy stew that’s best enjoyed in autumn and winter, usually with a side of mashed potatoes and green vegetables.
+Water is then added to create a broth followed by crushed juniper berries, brunost (brown cheese), thyme, sour cream, and milk.
+This creates a rich, caramel-y, and earthy Norwegian stew that’s best enjoyed in autumn and winter, usually with side dishes like mashed potatoes and green vegetables.

 Bidos refers to another type of Norwegian stew made with reindeer meat.
 It’s native to the Sámi people, an indigenous reindeer-herding people living in the Sápmi regions of Norway, Sweden, Finland, and Russia.

-Bidos consists of reindeer meat (including the heart) that’s slow-cooked with onions, potatoes, and carrots.
+Norwegian bidos consists of reindeer meat (including the heart) that’s slow-cooked with onions, potatoes, and carrots.
 It’s seasoned simply with just salt, pepper, and perhaps some mustard to showcase the natural flavors of the reindeer meat.
-It’s a special dish that’s typically reserved for Sámi weddings and other celebratory occasions.
+It’s a special Norwegian dish that’s typically reserved for Sámi weddings and other celebratory occasions.

 15. Whale Steak